Sebasreyes01/Cnyt_ComplexCalculator/README.md

 - The experiment of the marbles.
 - The experiment of the multislit.
 - The probability that a particle can be found at a given position.
+- The probability of transitioning from one state to another.
+- The mean value.
+- The variance

 ## Getting Started